elliottserna/econometrics/content/regression/LR-Overview.md

 > - $T_{2it}$: An indicator variable that equals 1 if school $i$ is assigned to the second year of deworming treatment in year $t$ and 0 otherwise.
 This variable captures the effect of the second treatment year.
 >
 > **Covariates**:
-> - $\mathbf{X}^\prime$: A vector of additional school and pupil characteristics that may influence the health or education outcomes.
+> - $\mathbf{X}^\prime$: A row vector of additional school and pupil characteristics that may influence the health or education outcomes.
 These could include factors such as socioeconomic status, prior health metrics, and school resources.
 >
-> - $\delta$: Coefficients associated with the covariates $\mathbf{X}^\prime$, indicating the extent to which changes in these characteristics affect the outcome $Y_{ijt}$.
+> - $\delta$: A column vector of coefficients associated with the covariates $\mathbf{X}^\prime$, indicating the extent to which changes in these characteristics affect the outcome $Y_{ijt}$.
 >
 > **Dummies/Interactions (Type 1)**:
 > - $N_{dit}^T$: The total number of pupils in primary schools within distance $d$ from school $i$ in year $t$, where schools are randomly assigned to deworming treatment.
 This variable accounts for the local population density of treated schools that might affect treatment outcomes.